waymondo/turboboost/README.md

 ### Design Pattern

-In order to bring AJAX control over your Rails app in a Turbolinks compatible way, you have to define some assumptions.
+In order to bring AJAX control over your Rails app's forms in a Turbolinks compatible way, you have to define some assumptions.
 The way Turboforms currently works is:

 * For GET requests, visit the form's action with the serialized data appended to as a query string with Turbolinks.
+This will preserve navigable history states for things like search filter forms.
-* For other request types, hit the Rails controller.
-Then:
+* For other request types, hit your Rails controllers then:
     - If the response has a `redirect_to` declaration, visit that route with Turbolinks.
     - If there is an exception error(s), do not visit anything with Turbolinks.
 The errors will be sent to the global document event `turboform:error`.
-* Turboforms only works on forms that you define with `turboform: true` in your Rails form helper options or manually as a `data-turboform` attribute.
+* Turboforms only works on forms that you define with `turboform: true` in your Rails form helper options or manually with a `data-turboform` attribute.
-* When a Turboform has an AJAX request in process, do sensible things like disable the form's submit button.
+* When a Turboform has an AJAX request in process, do sensible things like disable that form's submit button.

 These definitions are definitely open to discussion.